1angad/V9-prework/README.md

 ## Overview

 This app was created for Rao Casturi's Fall 2023 Software Engineering Class.
+The purpose of this app is to provide a free, accessible, and effective alternative for preparing for the Graduate Record Examinations (GRE).

 ## Built With